 If you are VAT registered, you will need to provide a VAT receipt to your guest directly upon request.

-The guest can request a VAT receipt for the full amount paid by the guest despite Peerspace subtracting 15% of the payout to cover the Peerspace service fees.
+The guest can request a VAT receipt for the full amount paid by the guest despite Peerspace subtracting the service fees.
 Here is an example to explain why:

 If your cost per hour is £100 and the guest books for 2 hours, your sales are worth £200.
 If you have included 20% VAT in the price, the VAT value of that is £40, which is what the guest can reclaim if they are a VAT registered company.

-Peerspace charges the host 15% of the £200, which is £30.
+Peerspace charges the host the service fee on the £200.
 This amount is a separate transaction (sales cost) between you and Peerspace and is not directly related to the sale between you and the guest.
-From a tax perspective these are two separate transactions, but for ease of service Peerspace simply deducts the £30 from the £200 before paying you as a host instead of first paying you £200 and then charging you separately for £30.
+From a tax perspective these are two separate transactions, but for ease of service Peerspace simply deducts the service fee from the £200 before paying you as a host instead of first paying you £200 and then charging you separately for the service fee.